Frequently Asked Questions

 What is a free consultation?

 If you have been injured in an accident and you want to discuss your legal options, Spiros Law, P.C. would like to sit down with you.
-We offer a free consultation to discuss your accident, the impact it has had on your life in terms of medical expenses, property damage and pain and suffering, and your ability to work.
+We offer a free consultation to discuss your accident, the impact it has had on your life in terms of medical expenses, pain and suffering, and your ability to work.

 There is no cost for the consultation, and you are under no obligation if you decide not to continue working with us.
 But if we do work together, we will take your case on a contingency fee basis, which means you will not pay us a retainer or any other fees.
 Spiros Law, P.C. will get paid out of the settlement money you win from your personal injury case.

 An accident can disrupt your life in many ways.
 Sitting down with us is an opportunity for you to ask any legal questions you may have, including how the personal injury claims process works.
 We will ask you about the extent of your injuries, what your prognosis is, and how the injuries you sustained in the accident have affected your daily life.
 We will give you frank feedback about what happens when you file a claim against an insurance company.